-Northern California Medical Associate’s Dr. Marco Steele discusses the importance of getting enough rest and offers some options for people with chronic sleep issues.
+Northern California Medical Associates’ Dr. Marco Steele discusses the importance of getting the right amount of enough rest

 The report indicates that both sleep disturbances and long sleep duration lead to increased incidents of inflammation, a condition that contributes to both depression and many medical illnesses, according to study editors.
-Considered a ‘public health problem’ by the Centers for Disease Control and Prevention sleep disturbances such as insomnia have been associated with increased risk of inflammatory disease.
-In fact, the Institute of Medicine studies have correlated chronic diseases including hypertension, diabetes, depression and obesity, along with several types of cancer and increased mortality with people who also suffer from sleep disorders and sleep deprivation.
+Considered a “public health problem” by the Centers for Disease Control and Prevention sleep disturbances such as insomnia have been associated with increased risk of inflammatory disease.
+In fact, studies at the Institute of Medicine have correlated chronic diseases including hypertension, diabetes, depression and obesity, along with several types of cancer and increased mortality with people who also suffer from sleep disorders and sleep deprivation.

 Getting the right amount of shut-eye

 Biological Psychiatry’s analysis demonstrated that both sleep disturbance (defined as “poor sleep quality or complaints of insomnia”) and prolonged sleep durations of more than eight hours create elevated levels of proteins in the bloodstream that leave patients vulnerable to the ravages of inflammation.
 They also suggest that treatments targeting sleep behavior could be a strategy for reversing the inflammation and reducing the risk of inflammatory illnesses.
 For some people, getting the right amount of sleep can only happen with the help of an expert.